 For well over a century, humanitarians and their organizations have used photographic imagery and the latest media technologies to raise public awareness and funds to alleviate human suffering.
 This volume examines the historical genealogies, evolution, and epistemologies of what today we call “humanitarian photography”: the mobilization of photography in the service of humanitarian initiatives across state boundaries.
 The term itself is of recent origin, in use only since the 1990s.
 Yet over the last two decades, prizes and fellowships – such as the Care International Award for Humanitarian Photojournalism, the Luis Valtueña International Humanitarian Photography Award, UNICEF’s Photo of the Year Award, and the Photocrati Fellowships – have been endowed in its name.

-What accounts for the historical shift from the fitful and debated use of photography for humanitarian purposes in the late 19th century to our current situation in which photographers market themselves as “humanitarian photographers”?
+What accounts for the historical shift from the fitful and debated use of photography for humanitarian purposes in the late nineteenth century to our current situation in which photographers market themselves as “humanitarian photographers”?
 This book is the first to investigate how humanitarian photography emerged and has functioned historically in diverse political, institutional, and social contexts.
-It brings together over a dozen scholars working on the history of humanitarianism, international organizations or non-governmental organizations (NGOs), and visual culture in Africa, Asia, the Middle East, Europe, and the United States.
-Based upon original archival research and informed by current historical and theoretical debates, their essays explore the historical mobilization of images and emotions in the globalization of humanitarian agendas from the late 19th century through the present.
+It brings together more than a dozen scholars working on the history of humanitarianism, international organizations or nongovernmental organizations (NGOs), and visual culture in Africa, Asia, the Middle East, Europe, and the United States.
+Based on original archival research and informed by current historical and theoretical debates, their chapters explore the historical mobilization of images and emotions in the globalization of humanitarian agendas from the late nineteenth century through the present.

 This volume sits at the intersection of two distinct scholarly trends, one of which is focused on visual culture and media studies, the other on humanitarianism and human rights.
 There is now a well-developed scholarship concerned with the aesthetic and institutional development of photography and photojournalism, global and new media, and the circulation of images of violence and suffering, war and genocide; however, most of it is not written by historians or motivated by historical questions.
 In 2003, shortly before her death, American writer and public intellectual Susan Sontag published her famous meditation on our “camera-mediated knowledge of war,” in which she declared “being a spectator to distant calamities” a “quintessential modern experience.”
 Although widely cited, her work was not the first word, nor the last, on how photos depicting “the pain of others” address viewers, incite voyeurism, touch emotion, convey knowledge, fix memories, or position privileged spectators in relation to human misery.
 Media scholars too have explored and debated photography’s power as a medium as well as the ways that photography is implicated in structures of power, particularly the modern visual economy in which “we,” in the industrial West, watch as “others,” elsewhere, suffer.